havarunner/havarunner/README.md

 ### Run the same test against multiple scenarios

 HavaRunner lets you model your use cases with scenarios.

-From Merriam-Webster:

-<blockquote>Scenario – a description of what could possibly happen</blockquote>
+Scenarios provide a way to run the same test against each element of data in a set.

 You can use scenarios by adding a static `@Scenarios` method and a constructor that takes in one argument.
 HavaRunner will then call your test methods once for each scenario.

+Havarunner will multiscenario tests in parallel.

 ````java
 @RunWith(HavaRunner.class)